jmatoga/HealthGuardian/README.md

    -  `ScenesControllers`: the folder to maintain scenes dependencies

+   - `utils` the folder to maintain utils classes

-*  `Resources`: the folder to maintain layout and view of application
+*  `resources`: the folder to maintain layout and view of application

    - `ScenesLayout`: the folder to maintain layout of scenes in fxml type